Dheiver-Santos87/Azure-para-o-Engenheiro-de-Dados/02/README.md

 For example, Adventure Works assigns salespeople to a sales region.
 When a salesperson relocates region, a new version of the salesperson must be created to ensure that historical facts remain associated with the former region.
 To support accurate historic analysis of sales by salesperson, the dimension table must store versions of salespeople and their associated region(s).
 The table should also include start and end date values to define the time validity.
 Current versions may define an empty end date (or 12/31/9999), which indicates that the row is the current version.
 The table must also define a surrogate key because the business key (in this instance, employee ID) won't be unique.

-It's important to understand that when the source data doesn't store versions, you must use an intermediate system (like a data warehouse) to detect and store changes.
-The table load process must preserve existing data and detect changes.
-When a change is detected, the table load process must expire the current version.
-It records these changes by updating the `EndDate` value and inserting a new version with the `StartDate` value commencing from the previous `EndDate` value.
-Also, related facts must use a time-based lookup to retrieve the dimension key value relevant to the fact date.

 In this exercise, you create a Type 1 SCD with Azure SQL Database as the source, and your Synapse dedicated SQL pool as the destination.